deftjs/Examples/deft-template-generator/README.md

 ## Customizing the Template

 You're free to customize the template used by the generator or create your own template if you wish by adding additional template folders to the `./templates` directory.
 The default template files are located in `./templates/default`.
+There is also a basic [ Grails ](http://grails.org/) application template that uses DeftJS and CoffeeScript.
+See below for more information and caveats.

 The only items to note is that the build looks for the tokens `DeftTemplateGenerator` and `deftTemplateGenerator` to replace with the generated application name.
 If necessary, you can edit the token values in the `build.gradle` file, as well as change the directory path for the templates folder.